MaWiMa/CCS/en/Changing_Canadian_Schools-073.md

 # Changing Canadian Schools

-~~school board that the government intended to amend its statement of defence.~~ It changed its position to support the child’sclaimthatshehada1ighttobeinteg'rated.
-Thisis thought to he the ﬁrst ﬁme in the country when mi attorney
+~~school board that the government intended to amend its statement of defence.~~ It changed its position to support the child's claim that she had a right to be integrated.
+This is thought to be the first time in the country when an attorney general clearly came out in favour of the disadvantaged person in a *Charter* challenge.

-@eral clearlycame out in favourof the ﬁsadvantapd person in a Charter challenge.
+####CLAIMS UNDER HUMAN RIGHTS LEGISLATION
-CLARE UNDE HUMAN RIGHTS LEGISIATION lnadditiontoclaimstoequality undertheﬂhwrand provincial or territorial edumtion legmlaﬁon, some peome have made complaints under human rights.
-Two factors bring education under the domain of human rights: 1) despite conﬂicting legal judpents. schools have been held to be a public service or facility under human rights legislation; 2) in all provinces and territories, mental and physical disability are prohibited pounds for discrimination.
-Anti-dism'imina- tiou laws mu addrm policy and practice of people and organi- zations within both the public and private secwrs.
+In addition to claims to equality under the *Charter* and provincial or territorial education legislation, some people have made complaints under human rights.
+Two factors bring education under the domain of human rights: 1) despite conflicting legal judgements, schools have been held to be a public service or facility under human rights legislation; 2) in all provinces and territories, mental and physical disability are prohibited grounds for discrimination.
+Anti-discrimination laws can address policy and practice of people and organizations within both the public and private sectors.

-The basis of a complaint is that it is discriminatory to segregate children because they have a mental disability in self-contained, “special” schools or claurooms, as this denies them amen to a public facility or service (the school) that is customarily available to the public it serves (children).
+The basis of a complaint is that it is discriminatory to segregate children because they have a mental disability in self-contained, "special" schools or classrooms, as this denies them access to a public facility or service (the school) that is customarily available to the public it serves (children).

-The ﬁmt human rights complaint involving a child with a mental handicap that went to a hearing, was initiated on the basis of religous discrimination.
-The Catholic school board in the county ofl.-snark, Leeds and Grenville in Ontario required all children with mental handicaps to attend one class oper- ated by a secular school board.
-This meant that Catholic children with a mental handicap wuld not nemive instruction in a semrate school in the religion of their choice.
-The arrangement made between the boards dictating that all “special nwds” children would he educated at one site was done for administrative convenience.
+The first human rights complaint involving a child with a mental handicap that went to a hearing, was initiated on the basis of religious discrimination.
+The Catholic school board in the county of Lanark, Leeds and Grenville in Ontario required all children with mental handicaps to attend one class operated by a secular school board.
+This meant that Catholic children with a mental handicap could not receive instruction in a separate school in the religion of their choice.
+The arrangement made between the boards dictating that all "special needs" children would he educated at one site was done for administrative convenience.

 .